-Of course if you’d rather honor Sunday as a day of rest, consider renting a bicycle and joining a guided tour of the geology and wildlife of Hermit Road.
-Or, with interpretive ranger programs running nearly every hour, use the day to learn about ancient marine fossils or the reintroduction of the California condor to northern Arizona.
-Just make sure you’re back on the porch at El Tovar at sunset.
+But if you honor your Sundays as a day of (relative) rest, consider renting a bicycle and joining a guided tour of the geology and wildlife of Hermit Road.
+Interpretive ranger programs also run nearly every hour, allowing participants to learn about ancient marine fossils or the reintroduction of the California condor.
+Just make sure you’re back on the porch at El Tovar by sunset.

 A Few Notes

-Although we’ve focused solely on the South Rim, don’t forget that the more secluded North Rim of the Grand Canyon is an equally thrilling destination.
-Want the unforgettable best of both worlds?
+Although we’ve focused solely on the South Rim here, don’t forget that the more secluded North Rim of the Grand Canyon is an equally thrilling destination.
+Want the best of both worlds?
 Consider making the multi-day, 25-mile rim-to-rim trek on the South and North Kaibab Trails.

 You’ll be reminded time and time again, but heed the hiking warnings: No matter the season, drinking enough water is no joke here.
 For every hour hiking in the canyon, make sure you have nearly a quart of water.

 And what about those mules?
 If sweaty, panting animals teetering on the edge of a narrow trail is your thing, more power to you.
-With an advance reservation through Xanterra South Rim, you’ll descend to the canyon floor on the Bright Angel Trail, stay the night at Phantom Ranch, and ascend the following day via South Kaibab.
+With an advance reservation through Xanterra, you’ll descend to the canyon floor on the Bright Angel Trail, stay the night at Phantom Ranch, and ascend the following day via South Kaibab.